 Crustaceans have taken a very different evolutionary path to vertebrates, and their physiology is very different.
 However, this is not in itself evidence of absence of mechanisms for pain.

-Since feeling pain is an internal, subjective experience, it is very difficult to prove its existence directly, beyond doubt (even in humans).
-It can only be inferred indirectly through a variety of means.
+It is very difficult to prove the existence of a feeling of pain beyond doubt (even in humans).
+It can only be inferred through a variety of means.
 For example, by:

 Looking at animals’ biology for structures and chemicals associated with pain-processing